steffenskov/Dapper.DDD.Repository/README.md

 Instead whatever Dapper version you prefer is injected into this extension library.
 This leaves you free to update Dapper without waiting for a new version of this library.
 The same goes for your database connection code, that too will be injected and you can run any version you like as long as it can provide an `IDbConnection`.

-If you're using Microsoft SQL Server you'll need to reference both the `Dapper.Repository` project as well as the `Dapper.Repository.Sql` project.
+If you're using Microsoft SQL Server you'll need to reference both the `Dapper.DDD.Repository` project as well as the `Dapper.DDD.Repository.Sql` project.
-Likewise for MySql you want `Dapper.Repository` and `Dapper.Repository.MySql`.
+Likewise for MySql you want `Dapper.DDD.Repository` and `Dapper.DDD.Repository.MySql`.

-Finally if you want to utilize the built-in Dependency Injection in the newer versions of .Net, you'll want the `Dapper.Repository.DependencyInjection` package too.
+Finally if you want to utilize the built-in Dependency Injection in the newer versions of .Net, you'll want the `Dapper.DDD.Repository.DependencyInjection` package too.

 ## Requirements: